no2catisme/xx/x1/Unlocking the Big Picture - Abstraction and Encapsulation in Learning, Art, and Life.md

 ###### - Knee-jerk Patriotism

-For instance, there becomes a sort of knee-jerk patriotism, this kind of parody of ideas that maybe were fresh in the very beginning but they've all become sort of dead. _It all becomes just about believing so strongly in patriotism, in the nation, in the religion, but it has no spirit behind it.
+For instance, there becomes a sort of knee-jerk patriotism, this kind of parody of ideas that maybe were fresh in the very beginning but they've all become sort of dead. ==It all becomes just about believing so strongly in patriotism, in the nation, in the religion, but it has no spirit behind it.
 There's no freshness, there's no new ideas.
-It's just about mimicking and imitating the values that people are trying to promote._
+It's just about mimicking and imitating the values that people are trying to promote.==

 ###### - Factions and Narrow Viewpoints

-Then we see the creation of all kinds of cliques and factions, and each little faction seems to have its own little interpretation of what is really going on in the world, a kind of narrow viewpoint of reality. _This gives a group that belongs to the faction a sense of its own cohesion and its own unity and its own purpose, but it's all very false because it's based on a very narrow interpretation of history, a very narrow interpretation of what's going on.
-It's not connected to the overall picture, it's not connected to the group as a whole._
+Then we see the creation of all kinds of cliques and factions, and each little faction seems to have its own little interpretation of what is really going on in the world, a kind of narrow viewpoint of reality. ==This gives a group that belongs to the faction a sense of its own cohesion and its own unity and its own purpose, but it's all very false because it's based on a very narrow interpretation of history, a very narrow interpretation of what's going on.
+It's not connected to the overall picture, it's not connected to the group as a whole.==

 ###### - Conspiracy Theories

-We also notice all kinds of conspiracy theories starting to sprout up like mushrooms. _Where people, instead of seeing the connections of all the little dots that connect about what is happening in the world, they create their own kind of connections in a kind of group paranoia._ And so conspiracy theories become very popular in moments like this.
+We also notice all kinds of conspiracy theories starting to sprout up like mushrooms. ==Where people, instead of seeing the connections of all the little dots that connect about what is happening in the world, they create their own kind of connections in a kind of group paranoia.== And so conspiracy theories become very popular in moments like this.

 ###### - Disconnection from Historical Context

-_People have become divorced from any kind of historical context.
-They imagine that what's happening in the world is just something new and never happened before._ So for instance, if you have no understanding of the history of race in the United States, of what it was like to be black in the 30s and 40s and 50s and the intense racism that was existing at that time, you can imagine now in the present that things are fine, that you know actually we've made so much progress and that people are just complaining for no reason.
+==People have become divorced from any kind of historical context.
+They imagine that what's happening in the world is just something new and never happened before.== So for instance, if you have no understanding of the history of race in the United States, of what it was like to be black in the 30s and 40s and 50s and the intense racism that was existing at that time, you can imagine now in the present that things are fine, that you know actually we've made so much progress and that people are just complaining for no reason.

 ###### - Misplaced Belief in Technology